shobrook/saplings/README.md

 ---

-**Saplings is a lightweight framework for building agents that use search algorithms to complete tasks.**
+**Saplings is a plug-and-play framework for building agents that use search algorithms to complete tasks.**

 By incorporating search, an agent can explore different tool-use trajectories and find the optimal path.
-This ability to look ahead multiple steps reduces errors and boosts overall task performance –– especially on complex reasoning problems, like code generation or navigating a website.
-With saplings, you can build search into your agents with just a couple lines of code. <!--Plug-and-play.
-Boosts reasoning.-->
+This ability to look multiple steps ahead reduces errors and boosts overall task performance –– especially on complex reasoning problems, like code generation or navigating a website.
+With saplings, you can build search into your agents with just a couple lines of code.

 - Supports popular search algorithms: **Monte Carlo Tree Search (MCTS), A\*, and greedy best-first search**
 - Uses OpenAI function calling under the hood